codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 |**Resume**             | Resume a rollout that has been paused. |
 |**Retry**              | Retry a rollout that has been aborted.
 Available only when a rollout has been aborted. |
 |**Skip-current-step**  | Skip executing the current step, and continue with the next step. |

+## Delete an application
+Delete an application from Codefresh.
+Deleting an application deletes the manifest from the Git repository, and then from the cluster where it is deployed.
+When deleted from the cluster, the application is removed from the GitOps Apps dashboard in Codefresh.

+>**Prune resources** in the application's General settings determines the scope of the delete action.
+When selected, both the application and its resources are deleted.
+When cleared, only the application is deleted.
+For more information, review [Sync settings]({{site.baseurl}}/docs/deployments/gitops/create-application/#sync-settings).
+Codefresh warns you of the implication of deleting the selected application in the Delete form.

+1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
+1. Select the application to delete.
+1. Click the three dots for additional actions, and select **Delete**.

+  {% include
+   image.html
+   lightbox="true"
+   file="/images/applications/app-delete-option.png"
+   url="/images/applications/app-delete-option.png"
+   alt="Delete application"
+   caption="Delete application"
+   max-width="80%"
+   %}

+  Pay attention to the _impact of the delete action_ for the selected application that Codefresh displays.

+   {% include
+   image.html
+   lightbox="true"
+   file="/images/applications/delete-app-prune-affects.png"
+   url="/images/applications/delete-app-prune-affects.png"
+   alt="Prune setting impact on deleting application" caption="Prune setting impact on deleting application" max-width="70%"
+   %}

+{:start="4"}
+1. To confirm, click **Commit & Delete**.